-Previously $F$-rational, Cohen-Macaulay $F$-injective and (Gorenstein) $F$-pure singularities have been studied in such a context \cite{HashimotoCMFinjectiveHoms,ShimomotoZhangOnTheLocalizationProblem,HashimotoFPureHoms} (in some cases, we obtain new proofs of their results).
+Previously $F$-rational, Cohen-Macaulay $F$-injective and (Gorenstein) $F$-pure singularities have been studied in such a context \cite{HashimotoCMFinjectiveHoms,ShimomotoZhangOnTheLocalizationProblem,HashimotoFPureHoms}.
 Additionally, \cite[Example 4.7]{MustataYoshidaTestIdealVsMultiplierIdeals} showed that the test ideal $\tau$ does not satisfy the generic restriction theorem, at least as stated for multiplier ideals \cite[Theorem 9.5.35]{LazarsfeldPositivity2}.
-In this paper we develop tools tackling this issue, obtaining a generic (and non-generic) restriction theorem for test ideals stated in Theorem A below.
+We develop tools tackling this issue, obtaining generic (and non-generic) restriction theorems for test ideals, see Theorem A below.

 In a flat family $f : X \to V$ the absolute Frobenius on $X$ does not restrict to the Frobenius morphism on each fiber.
-Thus we systematically study the relative Frobenius morphism\footnote{Also called the Radu-Andr\'e morphism, especially in commutative algebra.} $X' \to X \times_V V'$ where $X'$ and $V'$ are the Frobenius morphisms of $X$ and $V$, respectively.
+Thus we systematically study the relative Frobenius morphism\footnote{Also called the Radu-Andr\'e morphism, especially in commutative algebra.} $X' \to X \times_V V'$ where $X' \to X$ and $V' \to V$ are the Frobenius morphisms of $X$ and $V$, respectively.
 Its fibers over $V$ are morphisms between thickenings of the fibers of $f$.
 However, its fibers over $V'$ are exactly Frobenius morphisms of fibers of $f$ (at least over points with perfect residue field).

 We begin by stating our main result in the local setting.
 We denote by $X^n$ and $V^n$ the domains of $n$-iterated Frobenii of $X$ and $V$ respectively.
 Let $\tau$ and $\sigma$ denote the test ideal\footnote{Technically, we are working with what has recently become known as the \emph{big test ideal} \cite{HochsterFoundations}.} \cite{HochsterHunekeFRegularityTestElementsBaseChange} and non-sharply-$F$-pure ideal \cite{FujinoSchwedeTakagiSupplements,BlickleBockleCartierModulesFiniteness}, respectively.
 These ideals play key roles in the theory of $F$-singularities, the test ideal $\tau$ being the unique smallest non-zero ideal fixed by $p^{-e}$-linear maps and $\sigma$ being the unique largest.
 We define relative versions of these two ideals by using the relative instead of absolute Frobenius.
 The iterated relative Frobenius targets different spaces $X \times_V V^{n}$, and so we actually define a sequence ideals, one on each of these spaces.
 We explain the setup.